cnPro/canal/README.md

 canal
 =====

-A MVC Framework for ahtml
+An MVC Framework for ahtml.